Case Results From Our Atlanta Accident and Injury Cases

 Each personal injury accident or workplace accident has factors that make it unique.
 The results of previous cases are not predictive of the outcome of your case.
 But our case results do reflect our attorneys’ commitment to aggressive advocacy on behalf of injured clients.
 It’s a record of accomplishment we’re proud of.

-The personal injury and workers’ compensation lawyers at Parsons & Associates, P.C., with offices in Atlanta and Savannah, handle all types of injury claims.
+The personal injury and workers’ compensation lawyers at Parsons Law Group, with offices in Atlanta and Savannah, handle all types of injury claims.
 Let us review your accident claim and explain your legal rights.
 As part of our commitment to injured workers, we do not charge a legal fee unless we obtain compensation for you.
 You can speak directly to Michael about your case.
 We offer personal service, and all calls are returned within 24 hours.

 Aggressive Representation for Injured Workers in Atlanta and Savannah

 Take a look at some of the results we’ve achieved:

 - $100 Million in a Product Liability / Tire Defect / Failure to Warn / Auto Wreck CaseOur client was driving to a meeting for work when her vehicle was struck by another driver who lost control of her vehicle after having a tread separation on her tire.
 The client’s vehicle rolled causing severe and permanent injuries.
 Our client, with the help of associated counsel, was successful in bringing claims against the other driver, the manufacturer of the blown tire, the auto shop mechanics who failed to warn the other driver of the unsafe tire, as well as the manufacturer of her own vehicle.
 Our client was able to recover the $10 million while still preserving her claim for workers’ compensation benefits.
 This case is a classic example of potential third-party claims within what appeared to be a workers’ compensation claim only.

 - $1.2 million for Workers Comp worker with spinal cord injury